yqrashawn/GokuRakuJoudo/tutorial.md

     TLDR;

     Basically, if you type fast, use simlayer, otherwise, use the old layer.
-If you don't care about this, you can just jump to the next header, which is how to set this in GokuRakuJoudo.
+If you don't care about this, you can just jump to the next header, which is how to set this in Goku.

     The old layer has the same definition as "layers" in thoes keyboard firmware keymap editors. eg.